c-toolbox/C-Play/docs/guides/remote/api.md

     Endpoint: /surface_transition
     Purpose:  Launch a transition to a secondary set of values, configured in the settings.
-    Params:   Optional to supply "format=hh:mm:ss/zz", or similiar to get a format time string on how long the transisition runs.
+    Params:   Optional to supply "format=hh:mm:ss/zz", or similar, to get a format time string on how long the transition runs.
-    Returns:  The transisiton time (in seconds) or as formatted time string.
+    Returns:  The transition time (in seconds) or as formatted time string.

     The remaining spin endpoints below follow this scheme:

     Purpose:  Enable or disable the spin controls.
     Params:   Mandatory to supply a "on=1" or "on=0" to enable or disable this spin.
-    Returns:  A message indiciating success or an error.
+    Returns:  A message indicating success or an error.

     Endpoints that follow these schemes: